jbkinney/14_crispr/README.md

      column 2: infection efficiency observed for control sample column 3,4,.... infection efficiency observed for timepoint samples

+2. Edit config.py appropriately.
+Specifically, set the correct location of the python you want to use in the first line, and change the following appropriately:

+pipeline_dir
+python_to_use
+input_dir

-2. To make sure the analysis code can be run, change to the analysis directory and execute the following command ($ indicates the prompt):
+3. To make sure the analysis code can be run, change to the analysis directory and execute the following command ($ indicates the prompt):

-$ chmod u+x *.py
+$ chmod u+x config.py

-3. To run the pipeline, execute the following command in the analysis directory.
-This will create a “pipeline_output” subdirectory that contains the results of the analysis.
-This process takes ~30 min.

-$ ./run_this.sh

-4. To plot the results of the analysis, execute the following command in the analysis directory.
-This creates a “visualization_output” subdirectory containing a bunch of plots as well as estimates of CRISPR efficiency.
-This process should take < 1 min.
+4. To run the pipeline, edit config.py appropriately.
+Then do

-$ ./run_visualization.py
+$ ./config.py

+This will create a subdirectory called "output" and fill it with the appropriate analysis stuff.
+Note: if you actually go through this analysis on the example data set, no plots will be created because there won't be enough reads to track.
+To actually get the plots that appear in the paper, run analysis on data in published_results/dataset_1/ and published_results/dataset_2/.

 #####################
 PIPELINE DETAILS
 #####################

-run_pipeline.py uses the rufus module and is divided into the following stages:
+config.py calls pipeline.py, which uses the rufus module and is divided into the following stages:

 1. Split r1.fastq and r2.fastq into files containing 100K reads each.
 This allows the read processing to be efficiently farmed out to nodes